yidazh/mcp-typescript-sdk/README.md

 app.use(express.json());

 app.post('/mcp', async (req: Request, res: Response) => {
+  // In stateless mode, create a new instance of transport and server for each request
+  // to ensure complete isolation.
+A single instance would cause request ID collisions
+  // when multiple clients connect concurrently.

   try {
     const server = getServer();
     const transport: StreamableHTTPServerTransport = new StreamableHTTPServerTransport({